lytvyn-dev/lytvyn-dev/README.md

 * 🌳 spend time in nature
 * 📱 gadgets
 * 💻 and of course coding
-###
-**About me:**
-* As a Front-end developer with one year of experience, I combine creativity and technical skills to create impressive websites.
-I specialize in HTML, CSS, and JavaScript to design visually appealing and user-friendly interfaces.
-I enjoy pushing limits and achieving outstanding outcomes that make a lasting impression.
-Let's work together to make your digital ideas a reality!
-### Skills

 <p align="left">
   <a href="https://git-scm.com/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/git-colored.svg" width="36" height="36" alt="Git" /></a>